-A resilient design should be approach from a holistic manner, touching upon stations, vehicles and operations so that the rail system will capable to work at load capacity in a pandemic situation.
-Its design would imply a close link with the System Pillar as well as with the Transforming Project 1.
+A resilient and secure design should be approach from a holistic manner, touching upon stations, vehicles and operations so that the rail system will capable to work at load capacity in emergency situations.
+Its design would imply a close link with the System Pillar as well as with the TP3 "Connected and Open Rail Framework for European Mobility".

 The focus on demand management and operations planning must lead to the development of novel technologies to monitor and manage demand.
-The work is linked to Transforming Projects 5 and 9.
+The work is linked to TP1 "Smart Integration for Railways within Door-to-Door Mobility" and TP4 "Network Management Planning and Control".

 While phasing in automation at different levels, the aspect of safe working conditions should also be taken into consideration.
-Smooth network operation is only possible when staff is safe not only in the maintenance workshops but also drivers and train crew/conductors in trains.
-Correct practices in this context can avert the risk of local lockdowns.
-In the link with other Transforming Projects of the SRIA, TP2 and TP4 developments significantly contribute to safety and health of rail transport.
-Higher grade of automation in operations, together with the inclusion of predictive maintenance and robotic measures with respect to resilient infrastructure, will enable the rail sector to be more robust against pandemics and similar threats in the long term.
+Smooth network operation is only possible when staff are safe and secure, not only those in the maintenance workshops but also drivers and train crew/conductors on trains.
+Correct practices in this context can avert the risk of local lockdowns and/or full stop of operations.
+In the link with other Transforming Projects of the SRIA, such as TP6 "Assets for Automated and/or Autonomous and/or remotely piloted Operations" and TP7 "Smart Asset Management and Maintenance of the Future" developments significantly contribute to safety and health of rail transport.
+Higher grade of automation in operations, together with the inclusion of predictive maintenance and robotic measures with respect to resilient infrastructure, and also the use of a remote control system of the robots for the identification and repair of faults, will enable the rail sector to be more robust against pandemics and similar threats in the long term.